Many men struggle to grow a moustache because of genetics, hormones, physical trauma, or underlying medical conditions.

 - Don’t shave your moustache for 2 weeks.

-- Inform us about your skin condition and any active treatment/medication you’re taking.
+- Inform your surgeon about your skin condition and any active treatment/medication you’re taking.

 Here, direct hair implantation can also take place.
 The surgical time is 2-3 hours.
 However, it can vary depending on the number of hair follicles the patient needs.